Visual Resources Center

-Shared Shelf allows the University of Delaware to integrate its own local content into ARTstor.
-Our Shared Shelf collection, UD Art History: Visual Resources Collection, contains more than 74,000 images that are available only to UD users in ARTstor.
+Shared Shelf allows the University of Delaware to integrate its own local content into Artstor.
+Our Shared Shelf collection, UD Art History: Visual Resources Collection, contains more than 75,000 images that are available only to UD users in Artstor.

 University Museums and University of Delaware Library Collections

-VisualCat (also known as LUNA) was the University of Delaware's primary local collection of digital images from 2006 to 2013.
-VisualCat was retired on June 30, 2013.
-All local UD images are now available exclusively in ARTstor.
+VisualCat (also known as LUNA) was the University of Delaware's primary local collection of digital images from 2006 until it retirement in 2013.
+All local UD images are now available exclusively in Artstor.